almandite1/shogunate_map_alteration/readme.steam.en.txt

 [*] Translating the title name and content of this Steam Workshop into English, French, German, Korean, Russian, Simplified Chinese, Spanish, and other languages.
 [*] 3D modeling of character hair and clothes in Maya or Blender, exporting them in PDX format, and adjusting them so that they work in-game.
 I've put together a post on the Paradox Forum about the 3D models needed for this mod or the main mod. [url=https://forum.paradoxplaza.com/forum/threads/mod-public-alpha-shogunate-map-alteration-sub-mod.1467780/post-27623098]See also[/url].
 [/olist]
 It would be helpful if you could inform us in advance to avoid conflicts in the deliverables.
-Please contact us through [url=https://forum.paradoxplaza.com/forum/threads/mod-public-alpha-shogunate-map-alteration-sub-mod.1467780/]Paradox Forum[/url].
+Please contact us through [url=https://forum.paradoxplaza.com/forum/threads/mod-public-alpha-shogunate-map-alteration-sub-mod.1467780/]Paradox Forum[/url] or [url=https://discord.gg/jfcSfchJGC]Discord[/url].

 [h2]Credit[/h2]
 It can be found [url=https://github.com/almandite1/shogunate_map_alteration/tree/main#credit]here[/url].